klovaaxel/TypeContractor/README.md

 the `Response` prototype to be extended with a `parseJson` method.
 An example implementation can be found in `tools/response.ts`.

+To provide a custom template instead of using the built-in Aurelia one, provide `--api-client-template` with the path to a Handlebars template that does what you want.
+The available data model can be found in `TypeContractor/Templates/ApiClientTemplateDto.cs` and an example template is `TypeContractor/Templates/aurelia.hbs`.

 ## Future improvements

 * Kebab-case output files and directories